 Directors are strongly encouraged to attend the Company's annual meeting of stockholders unless extenuating circumstances prevent them from attending, although the Company has no formal, written policy requiring such attendance.
-All of the Company's directors attended the 2020 Annual Meeting of Stockholders (" 2020 Annual Meeting") either physically or telephonically due to the COVID-19 pandemic.
+All of the Company's directors attended the 2022 Annual Meeting of Stockholders.